Rome Airport to City: Easy Guide

 Rome airport to city transfer options from Fiumicino Airport

-Fiumicino Airport is located about 26km southwest of central Rome and handles most international arrivals.
-After leaving arrivals, follow the signs marked “Treni” to reach Fiumicino Aeroporto train station through the covered walkway.
+Fiumicino Airport is located approximately 26km southwest of central Rome and handles most international arrivals.
+Follow signs marked ‘Treni’ to reach the airport railway station.

 Leonardo Express Train

 The Leonardo Express is the fastest and simplest way to travel from Fiumicino Airport to Rome city centre.
-It runs non-stop between Fiumicino Aeroporto and Roma Termini Station every 30 minutes, with a journey time of about 25 minutes.
+It runs non-stop between Fiumicino Aeroporto and Roma Termini every 30 minutes, taking around 25 minutes.

 FL1 Regional Train

-The FL1 regional train is cheaper than the Leonardo Express and can be more convenient if your accommodation is not near Termini.
-It stops at Roma Trastevere, Roma Ostiense, and Roma Tiburtina, but it does not stop at Roma Termini.
+The FL1 regional train is a lower-cost alternative and stops at Roma Trastevere, Roma Ostiense, and Roma Tiburtina.
+It does not serve Roma Termini.

 Taxi from Fiumicino Airport